 On a summer day in Holland, Mich., all roads lead to the beach.

-When we were there in June, people streamed toward this broad swath of sand until the sun fell low on the horizon, making the fire-engine-red harbor beacon glow like an ember.
+When we were there one June, people streamed toward this broad swath of sand until the sun fell low on the horizon, making the fire-engine-red harbor beacon glow like an ember.
 They ate ice cream, they strolled on the breakwall, they took a last dip in Lake Michigan.

 But at 10 p.m. sharp, a police cruiser started flashing its red lights to shepherd everyone out of the park.